 Ensure that the vendor provides proper support for the initial implementation and training of employees.

 Find out what kind of supports are available and whether they’re appropriate to meet those requirements to prevent costly problems later on down the road.

 9. Industry expertise of the vendor

 Industry expertise is one of the most critical factors when selecting an ERP.
-A vendor familiar with your industry will be able to provide you with a system tailored to your specific needs.
+A vendor familiar with your industry can provide a system tailored to your needs.

-If a vendor is too specialized, they may not be able to provide you with a system that truly fits your purpose.
+If a vendor is too specialized, they may be unable to provide you with a system that truly fits your purpose.
 As a result, it is crucial to strike a balance between specialization and versatility when assessing the industry expertise of your potential ERP vendor.